EsupPortail/Esup-Pod/docs/4.x/Installation/configuration/rest-api_en.md

 ## Browser

-Using your browser, simply go to your Pod's Rest page: `http(s)://pod.univ.fr/rest` and enter your instance's root account details.
+Using your browser, simply go to your Pod’s Rest page: `http(s)://pod.univ.fr/rest` and enter your instance’s root account details.

-You will then have access to your instance's data in JSON format and will be able to post new data.
+You will then have access to your instance’s data in JSON format and will be able to post new data.

 Feel free to explore this interface to discover all its possibilities.